 Throughout your stroll, the drivers who act as tour guides, educate you about the years of rich history and culture of the city.
 The tours showcase the most iconic spots of the town along with bonus in-depth tales and stories.

 The tour guides, therefore, are excellent resources that give amazing tips and insights that you need to make your trip more exciting.

-To make your visit a memorable one, don’t forget to hop on to these mule-drawn carriages, kick back and get ready to intimately experience the magic of the city, New Orleans.
+To make your visit a memorable one, don’t forget to hop on to these mule-drawn carriages, kick back, and get ready to intimately experience the magic of the city, of New Orleans.

 7. Listen to live music

-You can’t retell your wonderful trip to the city and recommend some things to do in New Orleans without highlighting the live jazz music concert you attended.
+You can’t retell your wonderful trip to the city and recommend some without highlighting the live jazz music concert you attended.

 For the best experience, visit around the late evening, when the bar scene and live music start picking up and the crowds begin to roll in.

-Some of the most popular clubs to find extraordinary jazz music and amazing beverage selection are The Spotted Cat, Three Muses, and Preservation Hall.
+Some of the most popular clubs to find extraordinary jazz music and amazing beverage selections are The Spotted Cat, Three Muses, and Preservation Hall.

 Whether it is Bourbon Street, Jackson Square, or Frenchmen Street, you will spot talented musicians singing live jazz music every day in New Orleans.